 Both the ceremonial and the sorcerous methods of achieving gnosis are present in games.
 Occult tabletop & digital roleplaying simulates state-shifting ritual with increasing depth and soul.
 The ceremonial approach to gnosis is most overtly represented by the intensely tactile, multimodal, and intricate magic of Invisible SN.

 In a 2014 Game Developers Conference talk in Austin, TX, I proposed a principle that I referred to as Howard’s Law of Occult Design.
 It was later published in a book 100 Game Design Principles.
-Howard’s Law of Occult Game Design is “THE POWER OF SECRET SIGNIFICANCE IS DIRECTLY PROPORTIONAL TO SEEMING INNOCENCE AND SIMPLICITY” I was referring to games like Castlevania: Symphony of the Night, in which a seemingly straightforward ending turns out to be false, and a seemingly arbitrary yet deeply rule-based sequence of actions reveals an inverted castle, which (like many indie games of the period) presents itself on its surface as a simple 8-bit walking simulator but is (in fact) a deep and poignant autobiographical narrative about the trade-offs of romantic relationships against the backdrop of the artistic tradition of the memento mori.
+Howard’s Law of Occult Game Design is “THE POWER OF SECRET SIGNIFICANCE IS DIRECTLY PROPORTIONAL TO SEEMING INNOCENCE AND SIMPLICITY” I was referring to games like Castlevania: Symphony of the Night, in which a seemingly straightforward ending turns out to be false, and a seemingly arbitrary yet deeply rule-based sequence of actions reveals an inverted castle.
+I was also thinking about indie game developer Jason Rohrer’s Passage, which (like many indie games of the period) presents itself on its surface as a simple 8-bit walking simulator but is (in fact) a deep and poignant autobiographical narrative about the trade-offs of romantic relationships against the backdrop of the artistic tradition of the memento mori.
 Occult games in the sense that I am using them are games with hidden thematic depth.
 In this sense, Rohrer’s Passage is more occult than his Cordial Minuet (the title of which is an anagram of Demonic Ritual), even though Cordial Minuet is more inspired at the level of aesthetics by occult lore.

 I have later realized that Howard’s Law and its accompanying sense of occult game design was close to what Doris Rusch calls a deep game in her book of the that title.
 According to Rusch, deep games are games with “meaning and purpose” that express a personal experience through experiential metaphor.
 Experiential metaphor is metaphor conceived of as an “abstract structure” also known as an “experiential gestalt” (a term further developed by Rusch’s mentee at the Singapore MIT Gambit Lab, Jason Begy.